rust-lang/docs.rs/README.md

 ### CLI

-Make sure you are running every listed command inside `/vagrant` directory of virtual machine.
-You can connect to virtual machine with `vagrant ssh` and switch to cwd with: `cd /vagrant` inside virtual machine.
+Make sure you are running every listed command inside `/vagrant` directory in virtual machine.
+You can connect to virtual machine with `vagrant ssh` and switch cwd with: `cd /vagrant` inside virtual machine.

 You can get a full list of commands with `cargo run -- --help`.